nalwayv/MyLeetCode/README.md

 - 415\.
 Add Strings
 - 429\.
 N-ary Tree Level Order Traversal
 - 430\.
 Flatten a Multilevel Doubly Linked List
+- 434\.
+Number of Segments in a String
 - 437\.
 Path Sum III
 - 443\.
 String Compression
 - 448\.
 Find All Numbers Disappeared in an Array